-You can claim Housing Benefit If you are on a low income and pay rent.
-If you make a new claim, your benefit will be based on the Local Housing Allowance for the area you live in.
+You can claim Housing Benefit if you are on a low income and pay rent.
+If you make a new claim, your benefit will be based on the Local Housing Allowance for the area you live in if you rent privately.

-All new Housing Benefit claims are based on a Local Housing Allowance rate and these are set by the Valuation Office each April.
+All new Housing Benefit claims for privately rented tenancies are based on a Local Housing Allowance rate and these are set by the Valuation Office each April.

-A list of the dates that we will normally send fortnightly and 4 weekly Housing Benefit Payments either to your bank or landlord.
+A list of the dates that we will normally send fortnightly and 4 weekly Housing Benefit Payments.

 You can claim Council Tax Reduction if you are on a low income and pay Council tax.
 If you are entitled, your council tax bill will be reduced.

-How you can help to stop people cheating the benefits system
+How you can help to stop Benefit fraud.